aras-p/aras-p.hugo/content/blog/2025/08-scopes.md

 My guess is that this shows the effect of blending units having a limited size "queue" and nature of the fact that blending needs to happen serially and in-order (again, see [part 9](https://fgiesen.wordpress.com/2011/07/12/a-trip-through-the-graphics-pipeline-2011-part-9/) mentioned above).
 And Apple
-GPUs affected *way more* than anyone else is... well, I don't know why.
-Curiously Apple's own performance tools (Metal frame capture in
+GPUs affected *way more* than anyone else is...
+I don't know why exactly.
+Maybe because they do not have fixed function blending hardware at all (instead the shader reads current pixel value and does blending by modifying it), so in order to maintain the correct blending ordering, the whole pixel execution needs to be in some sort of "queue"?
-Xcode) does not tell anything useful for this case, except "your fragment shader takes forever!", which is strange since the fragment shader is *trivial*.
-However, it is known that Apple GPUs do blending by reading incoming pixel, and adding blending math to the end of the fragment shader, so maybe that's the reason.
-And then Xcode is not entirely incorrect, but it would be useful if it also said "it is not the part of your code that is slow, it is blending".
+Curiously Apple's own performance tools (Metal frame capture in Xcode) does not tell anything useful for this case, except "your fragment shader takes forever!".
+It is not entirely incorrect, but it would be useful if it said "it is not the part of your code that is slow, it is blending".

 **Let's do some compute shader point rendering!**